markgllin/SlenderDemake/README.md

 Possible Optimizations:
 - use same add/subOffset macro/routines
 - set 'blank' character to something NOT 0.
 Set PATH tile to 0 so that we can omit a cmp everytime player moves (not as simple as actually swapping the values.
 Some debugging required)
-- do we really need a `SPRITE_LSB/MSB` and `SPRITE_CLR_LSB/MSB`? as far I can tell, they're always equivalent?
 - i think...we can modify the sub/addoffset subroutines to use indirect indexing and get rid of the garbage math w/ updating lsb and msb's separately...dont fix what's not broken though ¯\_(ツ)_/¯. will deal with it when i have time